aktasfatih/aktasfatih/README.md

 ## About
 I am a Software Engineer in Canada.

-Graduated from University of Alberta(April 2021).
+Computer Engineering at the University of Alberta.

 I love working on back-end systems, and any problems related to Distributed Systems.